iluxonchik/callgrind-cpu-cycles-counter/README.md

 this code as an example to adapt it to your own needs.

 If you have any questions or need help, don't hesitate to contact me.

+# NOTE

+The original tool has been separated into multiple ones. `run.py` has been deprecated in favor of `penc.py` and `penccol.py`.

+The description will be updated when I'll have more time.